SymbolNotFound/.github/profile/README.md

 back in when play resumes.
 This repo has github actions for staging the GM to be released.

+The protocol deviates from that of IGGPC described in [GDL](https://www.cs.uic.edu/~hinrichs/papers/love2006general.pdf), mainly so that it can be easier for a human to interact with via a browser, but it should be possible to create a compatibility layer to satisfy any bot that had been developed specifically for IGGPC or [Stanford's GGP](games.ggp.org).

 ### **ggp-db**:

 Maintains the list of games, game metadata and game history for